Dubai Opera

-Dubai Opera is a 2,000-seat, multi-format, performing arts centre, which is located within The Opera District in Downtown Dubai.
+Dubai Opera is a 2,000-seat, multi-format, performing arts centre located within The Opera District in Downtown Dubai.
 It was developed by Emaar Properties to host a variety of performances and events including theatre, opera, ballet, concerts, conferences and exhibitions.
 Its plans were announced by Sheikh Mohammed bin Rashid Al Maktoum in March 2012 and it was completed in 2016.
 It opened on 31 August 2016 with a performance by Plácido Domingo.
-The first season featured Bizet's The Pearl Fishers opera and also the legendary tenor José Carreras.
+The first season featured Bizet's The Pearl Fishers opera and tenor José Carreras.
 Dubai Opera has flat floor capacity of 1800 sqm.
 This floor can be hired for weddings, gala dinners, fashion shows and exhibitions.
+The building is created by Atkins and principal architect Janus Rostock, allows it to transform into three modes: a theatre, a music hall, and a banquet or event hall in a 'flat floor' mode.

 History

 In January 2015, Emaar named Jasper Hope as the Chief Executive of Dubai Opera.
 Hope was the COO of London's Royal Albert Hall.
 Consolidated Contractors Company (CCC) was the main contractor for the development, having worked with Emaar in building the Dubai Mall.

 An earlier proposal to build a cultural centre on an island in the Dubai Creek designed by architect Zaha Hadid was announced in 2008 and shelved during the property crash in Dubai.
 This venue, located in The Lagoons, would have accommodated an opera house with a 2,500 seating capacity, an 800-seat playhouse, a 54,000 sqft arts gallery, a performing arts school, and a '6-star' themed hotel.
-There is a free parking and paid parking for visitors of Dubai Opera.
-The Paid Parking is known as Green Parking.

 The first Emirati singer to appear at Dubai Opera was Hussain Al Jassmi on 10 October 2016.

-Shortly after that, the award-winning hit musical Les Misérables graced the stage for a three-week run.
+Shortly after that, the award-winning hit musical Les Misérables ran for three weeks.

 In 2017 the venue staged the inaugural BBC Proms Dubai - just the second time ever that the United Kingdom's premier classical music series hosted events abroad in its 112-year history.

 Dubai Opera's longest running show was the Phantom of the Opera in late 2019.

-In just under 4 years of operating, Dubai Opera has won a number of awards including 'Best Theatrical Performance' at the Timeout Dubai Nightlife Awards 2017 for Les Misérables, 'Favorite Show' at the 2017 What's On Awards Dubai for Les Misérables, and 'Best Theatrical Performance' at the Timeout Dubai Music and Nightlife Awards 2019 for Othello.
-Recognition was also given at the Timeout Dubai Music and Nightlife Awards 2019 to Dubai Opera's Chief Executive Jasper Hope, where he was presented with the highly prestigious 'Outstanding Contribution' award.
+In just under 4 years of operation, Dubai Opera has won a number of awards including 'Best Theatrical Performance' at the Timeout Dubai Nightlife Awards 2017 for Les Misérables, 'Favorite Show' at the 2017 What's On Awards Dubai for Les Misérables, and 'Best Theatrical Performance' at the Timeout Dubai Music and Nightlife Awards 2019 for Othello.

 As per 2023, the Italian cultural manager Paolo Petrocelli serves as the Head of Dubai Opera.
+For his contributions to the development of the organization, Paolo Petrocelli has been nominated in 2024 by Fast Company among the most creative people in business in the Middle East.

+The 2023-24 season of Dubai Opera featured a record-breaking 250,000 audience members, the highest number since its opening in 2016.